ppy/osu-wiki/news/2022-08-01-osumonthly-1.md

 With the players showcased above, we have [BTMC](https://osu.ppy.sh/users/3171691) and [Happystick](https://osu.ppy.sh/users/256802) commentating, a genius roster who make sense for this first **IRL osu! invitational**!

-As if it wasn't enough, [mrekk](https://osu.ppy.sh/users/7562902) is there too!
+As if it wasn't enough, [mrekk](https://osu.ppy.sh/users/7562902) was there too!
 If you weren't able to follow the event, no worries!
-The official Roundtable's YouTube channel has the rediffusions [here](https://www.youtube.com/channel/UC6fSQd4oKBPxkBR93GucCUg/featured)!
+The official Roundtable's YouTube channel has the full VODs [here](https://www.youtube.com/channel/UC6fSQd4oKBPxkBR93GucCUg/featured)!

 With that many great players, such as [mrekk](https://osu.ppy.sh/users/7562902), [Utami](https://osu.ppy.sh/users/7512553), [RyuK](https://osu.ppy.sh/users/6304246) and many others, this tournament was incredible!
 The competition's spirit was mixed with the entertaining cast and gimmicks of [BTMC](https://osu.ppy.sh/users/3171691) and the result was epic!